vimalesh-y/TVP-VAR/README.md

 ## Description

 I investigate the effectiveness of time-varying parameter vector autoregression (TVP-VAR) models in modelling the UK economy over a 30-year period.
-Macroeconomic data is imported from the Federal Reserve of Economic Data (FRED), St. Louis.
+Macroeconomic data is imported from the Federal Reserve of Economic Data (FRED), St. Louis Fed.